m-labs/artiq/doc/manual/installing.rst

 Answer "Yes" to the questions about setting Nix configuration options (for more details see 'Troubleshooting' below.)
 You should now have a minimal installation of ARTIQ, where the usual front-end commands (``artiq_run``, ``artiq_master``, ``artiq_dashboard``, etc.) are all available to you.

 This installation is however quite limited, as Nix creates a dedicated Python environment for the ARTIQ commands alone.
-This means that other useful Python packages, which ARTIQ is not dependent on but which you may want to use in your experiments (pandas, mathplotlib...), are not available.
+This means that other useful Python packages, which ARTIQ is not dependent on but which you may want to use in your experiments (pandas, matplotlib...), are not available.

 Installing multiple packages and making them visible to the ARTIQ commands requires using the Nix language.
 Create an empty directory with a file ``flake.nix`` with the following contents: